-The Computer Laboratory in the University of Cambridge has an excellent track record in attracting some of the best students nationally and internationally.
+The Department of Computer Science and Technology in the University of Cambridge has an excellent track record in attracting some of the best students nationally and internationally.

-Jesus College has taught many students since the Computer Laboratory was founded.
+Jesus College has taught many students since the Department was founded.
 We have two Computer Science Fellows who share the role of Director of Studies over the four years of the course, arranging supervisors who include Jesus graduate students.

 Former Jesus Computer Science students are now working for world leading computing organisations such as Google, Microsoft, and Facebook, as well as universities, financial enterprises, and startups.